How to buy the best DSLR

 - Connectivity Wireless connectivity built into your camera used to be a rare bonus, but now most DSLRs come with Bluetooth, NFC (near-field communication), wi-fi or all three for transferring photos and videos wirelessly to your smartphone or tablet.
 The best DSLRs also come with built-in GPS, which is handy when travelling, as it helps you remember specifically where shots were taken.

-DSLRs vs compact system cameras – advantages and disadvantages
+DSLRs vs mirrorless cameras – advantages and disadvantages

 - Digital single-lens reflex camera (DSLR) Used by professionals and amateur photography enthusiasts alike, a DSLR camera is the best option if you want high-level control over your photos.
 You can use different lenses to create different effects, for example, pick a wide-angle one for landscapes or a macro lens for extreme close-up shots.